 About Ozge Yenigun

 Ozge Yenigun’s research interests include immigration, civil society organizations, labor markets and economic development, with a geographic focus on Europe and the United States.
-She is interested in understanding how urban policies and planning practices facilitate the social and economic inclusion of immigrant populations and other marginalized communities, while at the same time, identify and enhance the potential contributions of these groups to local economic development.
-She works with community organizations and local governments in Europe and the United States to help promote immigrant integration through local action.
+She is interested in understanding how urban policies and planning can facilitate the social and economic inclusion of immigrant populations and other marginalized communities, while at the same time, identify and enhance the potential contributions of these groups to local economic development.
+She works with community organizations and local governments in Europe and the United States to help promote immigrant inclusion through local action.

-- PhD, Regional Planning, University of Illinois at Urbana-Champaign, 2023 (Expected)
+- PhD, Regional Planning, University of Illinois at Urbana-Champaign, 2023

 - Graduate Minor in European Union Studies, University of Illinois at Urbana-Champaign, 2020